aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/epub-converter/epub-to-docx/_index.md

 1. Open an existing EPUB file.
 1. Create an instance of the [DocSaveOptions](https://apireference.aspose.com/net/html/aspose.html.saving/docsaveoptions) class.
-1. Use the [ConvertEPUB ()](https://apireference.aspose.com/html/net/aspose.html.converters.converter/convertepub/methods/25) method of the [Converter](https://apireference.aspose.com/net/html/aspose.html.converters/converter) class to save EPUB as a DOCX file.
-You need to pass the EPUB file stream, DocSaveOptions, and output file path to the ConvertEPUB () method method for EPUB to DOCX conversion.
+1. Use the [ConvertEPUB()](https://apireference.aspose.com/html/net/aspose.html.converters.converter/convertepub/methods/25) method of the [Converter](https://apireference.aspose.com/net/html/aspose.html.converters/converter) class to save EPUB as a DOCX file.
+You need to pass the EPUB file stream, DocSaveOptions, and output file path to the ConvertEPUB() method for EPUB to DOCX conversion.

-In the example, we use the OpenRead () method of System.IO.FileStream class to open and read EPUB files from the file system at the specified path.
+In the example, we use the OpenRead() method of System.IO.FileStream class to open and read EPUB files from the file system at the specified path.

 {{< highlight java >}}
 using System.IO;